irundaia/sbt-sassify/README.md

 This plugin uses the same conventions as sbt-web.
 As such all `*.sass` and `*.scss` files in the `<source dir>/assets` directory will be compiled.
 Depending on the extension of the file, the plugin will decide which syntax should be used to compile the source file. `.sass` for the indented syntax and `.scss` for the css-like syntax.
+(Note that the input style can be forced.
+See the `syntaxDetection` option.)

 ### Options